Regaler/FastGift/README.md

-# regaler.github.com
+# FastGift
-HCI project: FastGift
+An awesome project !